 Windows Virtual Desktop (WVD) is a desktop and app virtualization service that runs in the cloud.
-It’s a new service from Microsoft Azure that brokers users to desktops or applications from anywhere in the world.
+It’s a service from Microsoft Azure that brokers users to desktops or applications from anywhere in the world.
 With these scripts, you don't have to switch between consoles to manage your WVD configuration.

 ControlUp has developed a series of scripts that natively integrate into the ControlUp console, allowing you to manage your WVD session hosts and host pools, and all from a single pane of glass.